MicrosoftDocs/well-architected/well-architected/saas/governance.md

   - [Azure RBAC](/azure/role-based-access-control/overview) is the authorization system that controls access to the Azure control plane and the resources in your environment.
 Azure RBAC is a collection of predefined and custom roles that determine what actions you can take against Azure resources.
 Roles are categorized as [privileged administrator roles](/azure/role-based-access-control/role-assignments-steps#privileged-administrator-roles) and [job function roles](/azure/role-based-access-control/role-assignments-steps#job-function-roles).
 These roles limit what you can do to a set of resources in a scope that you define.
 Azure RBAC can grant least privileged access to anyone that manages the workload.

-  - [Azure locks](/azure/azure-resource-manager/management/lock-resources?tabs=json) can help prevent accidental deletions and modifications of your Azure resources.
-When you apply a lock to a resource, even users who have privileged administrator roles can't delete the resource unless they delete the lock first.
+  - [Azure locks](/azure/azure-resource-manager/management/lock-resources) can help prevent accidental deletions and modifications of your Azure resources.
+When you apply a lock to a resource, even users who have privileged administrator roles can't delete the resource unless they explicitly delete the lock first.

 - **Comply with regulatory standards.** Many customers need to place strict controls on their resources to meet specific compliance regulations.
 Azure provides multiple tools to help your organization build a solution on Azure that meets your compliance needs.